-- A Look at your Pokémon and decide which attack to use.
-Make sure you have the correct Energy attached.
-Then, announce you are using that attack. - Make any choices the attack requires you to make.
-For example, if an attack says, "Choose 1 of your opponent's Benched Pokémon," you would make that choice now. - Do anything the attack requires you to do to use it.
+Make any choices the attack requires you to make.
+For example, if an attack says, "Choose 1 of your opponent's Benched Pokémon," you would make that choice now.

+Do anything the attack requires you to do to use it.
 For example, you must flip a coin if an attack says "Flip a coin.
-If tails, this attack does nothing." - Apply any effects that might alter or cancel the attack.
+If tails, this attack does nothing."

+Apply any effects that might alter or cancel the attack.
 For example, if an attack that was used against your Pokémon last turn says, "If the Defending Pokémon tries to attack during your opponent's next turn, your opponent flips a coin.
 If tails, that attack does nothing."
 (But remember-if an Active Pokémon moves to the Bench, all effects of attacks go away.
-So if your Active Pokémon has changed since your opponent used the attack in this example, you don't have to flip a coin.) - If your Active Pokémon is Confused, check now to see if its attack fails. - Apply any effects that happen before damage, then place damage counters, and then do all other effects.
+So if your Active Pokémon has changed since your opponent used the attack in this example, you don't have to flip a coin.)

+Apply any effects that happen before damage, then place damage counters, and then do all other effects.